 NWS is steered and advised by a Board of Directors currently consisting of the following members:

-Jon Humphreys - Chair of NWS and Treasurer of NWT
+Lyndsay Whiteman - Chair and Director of NWS, and Treasurer of NWT

 Garth Inman - Director of NWS and Vice President of NWT

 Eliot Lyne - Director of NWS and CEO of NWT